-To specify a third combination, use the Add button beside the fields for the second combination.
+To specify more combinations, use the Add button beside any of the table rows.

 IPsec Security (Phase 2) Properties

 Define the Phase 2 proposal settings.

 When you define phase 2 parameters, you can choose any set of phase 1 parameters to set up a secure connection for the tunnel and authenticate the remote peer.
 Auto Key configuration applies to both tunnel-mode and interface-mode VPNs.